 Step 2: Go to your water meter and take a reading of the last two red digits on your water meter - write down or take a photo of the reading.

 Step 3: Wait 5 minutes – remember not to use any water during this time.
 Take a reading of the last two digits in red.
 If there was any movement of the dial, you may have a leak - even the smallest movement can add up to a lot of wasted water over a year.

 Did your meter move?
 This could indicate that you may have a hidden leak.

-Reminder: It’s a good idea to try and do the 3-step leak every few months.
+Reminder: It’s a good idea to try and do the 3-step leak check every few months.
 Perhaps set yourself a reminder, such as when your bill arrives.

 Where should I check for leaks?

 - Leaks can occur regularly in the garden - check for wet patches, green spots, popped off drippers, joiners or disconnections in the garden irrigation system every couple of weeks.
 For more information, view our blog: how to fix irrigation leaks

 - Check for dripping taps and showerheads.